Let’s get physical! Nicer Tuesdays returns to London’s Oval Space for October’s event

 Ace & Tate believes inspiration is everywhere if you just open your eyes wide and Take Another Look.
 The Amsterdam-based eyewear brand endeavours to support the creative communities that fuel the world with inspiration and make it a brighter place to live in!

-El Rayo Tequila is transforming the way you think and drink tequila - one T&T at a time.
-By partnering with artists and designers they’re building a lifestyle brand around their tequilas.
+El Rayo Tequila is transforming the way you think and drink tequila – one T&T at a time.
+By partnering with artists and designers, it’s building a lifestyle brand around its tequilas.
 Tequila & Tonic is a thing now.